 Year 9 - Education

 Different ethnic experiences in education.

 Year 10 - Families and Households

 Experience of women in the family.

 Class differences in the experience of the family.

-Year 11 - Crime and Deviance
+Codesidence Year 11 - Crime and Deviance

-Coiritual

 Spiritual Function of crime in society - affirming societal norms and values and setting boundaries.
-Year 13 Policies and Policies Year 13 Policies and Policies The control of the contro

-Year 12 - Religion and Beliefs
+• Year 12 - Religion and Beliefs

 Function of religion.

 Religion as supressing and oppressing the poor.

 Psychological functions of religion.

 Year 13

-• All of the above units are taught in both key stages.
+All of the above units are taught in both key stages.
 Main concepts and ideas are the same but taught to a further and lesser extent depending on the year group.

 Year 9 - Class Differences

 Internal effects labelling and eternal - material deprivation.
 Does everyone get a fair chance at an education?

 Private education

 Cultural capital

 Year 10 - What is a normal family

 Diversity of families and consequences and effects on family members and society.

 Gender roles in the family.

 Class differences.

-Position of New right - blaming single parent families on breakdown of society.

 Maral Year 11

-Moral Effects of labelling and scapegoating.
+Moral

 How far should we trust official statistics - Do they give the full picture, issues with reporting, recording by gender social class and ethnicity.

 Year 12

 Class inequality.

-Gender inequality.
+· Gender inequality.

-Marginalised groups.
+· Marginalised groups.

 Year 13

-Methods
+, Methods

 Ethical considerations of research

 Year 9

 Concept of meritocracy - is a fair education provided for all social groups

 Year 10

-Role of women in the family.
+Casial Role of women in the family.

 Social Diversity of family types.

 How family policy has changed and shaped the family benefiting some members more than others.

 Year 11

 Media portrayal of criminal's - difference according to gender class and ethnicity.

-• Media portrayal of Chilina 5 - Unference according to genuer class and ethilicity.
+include portrayar or children or desirating to general dass and children.